Curated OER

 You've Got Chocolate on my Peanut Butter

-Pupils solve design problems.
-In this art and design lesson plan, students create a picture by analyzing two others, and make a prototype of a building.
-The small group activities call for creativity and ingenuity as well as the ability...
+Learners solve design problems.
+In this art and design lesson, students create a picture by analyzing two others, and make a prototype of a building.
+The small group activities call for creativity and ingenuity as well as the ability to...

 Curated OER